 1. Plantar Fasciitis

+Plantar fasciitis is one of the most common causes of heel pain in older adults.
 Nearly half of all heel pain issues can be attributed to plantar fasciitis.
 This condition is a result of small tears and swelling in the tendons and ligaments that stretch from the heel to the ball of the foot.

 Plantar fasciitis causes extreme pain in the heel, especially early in the morning when you first wake up and begin walking.
-The pain will often dissipate as you rest, but comes back again as soon as you attempt to walk.
+The pain will often dissipate as you rest but comes back again as soon as you attempt to walk.

 2. Tarsal Tunnel Syndrome